IssamLaradji/chat_summarization_tutorial/README.md

 Modify `exp_list` in `trainval.py` under the comment `TODO: Add more models here`, and the run the code, and visualize the results and post them on the `Github Issues` section.

 It would be interesting to see if Pegasus outperforms T5 and BART.

+# Contact me

+I am Issam Laradji a Research Scientist as ServiceNow Research and I am currently working on tasks related to natural language processing (NLP) specifically dialogue systems and chat bots.

+If you would like to chat or collaborate, you can reach me at [twitter](https://twitter.com/ILaradji) or [LinkedIn](https://www.linkedin.com/in/issam-laradji-67ba1a99/).